 If you want some simple tips on how to garden and grow things in your allotment, you might find it useful to consult our monthly guides (mostly written by a former site secretary, so local expertise guaranteed!).

 The serious monthly calendar guide is here, while there’s a more light-hearted take on things here.
 There is also a plot holders guide from the Department for Communities and Local Government, available here.

-There are two notice boards on the site by entrances on Kilburn Road and the main stray gate leading to Heslington Road.
+There are three notice boards on the site by entrances on Kilburn Road and the two gates leading to the stray.
 Keep an eye on these for updates and events.